-Everywhere in the region of Bordeaux people will be celebrating the 'gerbaude' end of harvest this week - the last week of September, so relieved that in this challenging year of adversity at least something has gone well.
-We are all shocked and our thoughts are with those suffering at this moment and losing all … Continue reading Harvest Recap Bordeaux 2020
+Many celebrated the 'gerbaude' end of harvest (in a restrained covid-aware way) the last week of September, so relieved that in this challenging year of adversity at least something has gone well - a full two weeks before the usual celebrations.
+Of course it is too early to say but the wines of 2020 are … Continue reading Harvest Recap Bordeaux 2020

 August holidays have been cut short as wine producers return to start the harvest of whites, rosé and cremants.
 Early Reds to start next week (start September - 2 weeks early).
 Curiously as with all vintages that end with a zero in Bordeaux - this vintage 2020 promises good things.
 It has been hot for … Continue reading 2020 Bordeaux – promises well

 For friends and family - an hour's fun aperitif to practice the language of winetasting in French and English!
 6.30 to 7.30pm (any evening) - 1 hour of fun and tasting 3 classic wines from Bordeaux from great undiscovered smaller producers.
 Other timings possible 😉 Where?
 In your own home (St Emilion area) or a … Continue reading Launch ‘Oeno-Apero!’
 Bordeaux

 When most of the châteaux in Bordeaux are following the latest trend of using an army of amphoras in their new chai under construction, Leoville Barton stays with its historic recipe of wooden vats for making and ageing the wine.
 Tasting their vintage, they manage to achieve as always perfect balance.
 The château at Barton … Continue reading Class in a glass – Leoville Barton St Julien